-To find out a bit more about this product works—and to get some advice on retinol in general—I caught up with Davidson.
 Keep scrolling for a beginner's guide to retinol, and then shop the best retinol products for you.

 "Retinol is derived from vitamin A and is considered to be one of the most effective ingredients to help reduce visible signs of skin ageing," explained Davidson.
 "It sinks into the skin and speeds up cell turnover—causing your body to churn out fresher, smoother skin.
 Consistent use of retinol in your skincare routine should significantly reduce the amount of fine lines, dark spots and acne."

 "Use a pea-sized amount of your chosen form of retinol every night, 30 minutes after washing your face for 2 to 3 weeks—then every other night after that," said Davidson.
 "Be careful not to use other harsh products such as acids and peels when using retinol, though you can use your normal moisturisers on top.
 Be diligent in applying sun protection the next morning, as retinol can increase skin's sensitivity!"